 - Communities

 - Trade Unions

 - Civil Society organizations

 - Business support groups

 - Manufacturers of machinery

 - Legal expertise

 - Health, Safety and Environment expertise

 - Government departments

-- · Parties to which activities are delegated
+- Parties to which activities are delegated

 - Rights holders

 - Indigenous and tribal people

-Indicator Indicator Description Verifier FAC 1 7 1 Has the Company identified Stakeholders with which it should Y, N engage in relation to specific aspects of VIVE?
-FAC 1 7 2 Following Stakeholder engagement, has the Company identified Y, N areas for action and developed plans for action?
-FAC 1 7 3 Has the Company implemented plans developed as a result of Y, N stakeholder engagement?
-FAC 1 7 4 Is the Company monitoring the implementation of plans Y, N developed as a result of stakeholder engagement?
+Indicator Indicator Description Verifier FAC 1 6 1 Has the Company identified Stakeholders with which it should engage in relation to specific aspects of VIVE?
+Y, N FAC 1 6 2 Following Stakeholder engagement, has the Company identified areas for action and developed plans for action?
+Y, N FAC 1 6 3 Has the Company implemented plans developed as a result of stakeholder engagement?
+Y, N FAC 1 6 4 Is the Company monitoring the implementation of plans developed as a result of stakeholder engagement?
+Y, N

-FAC[1]7[5] Has the Company reviewed, and adjusted plans developed as a result of stakeholder engagement where necessary to ensure effectiveness?
-Y, N FAC 1 7 6 Has the Company engaged stakeholders to assist with Environmental and Social risk assessment and monitoring?
+Indicator Indicator Description Verifier FAC 1 6 5 Has the Company reviewed, and adjusted plans developed as a result of stakeholder engagement where necessary to ensure effectiveness?
+Y, N FAC 1 6 6 Has the Company engaged stakeholders to assist with Environmental and Social risk assessment and monitoring?
 Y, N